ZPP-MURMURAS/ZPP_Murmuras/research/spacy_research/README.md

 ### spacy-llm
 [spacy-llm](https://spacy.io/usage/large-language-models#example-2) - a package that provides support for models from HF.
 You can integrate LLMs into spaCy NLP pipelines.

+### Formats
+[Here](https://docling-project.github.io/docling/usage/supported_formats/) it is written that .csv files are accepted, and since that is the format of our raw data (xml trees), we can use this tool.

 ### Conclusions
 First of all, spaCy's documentation is well-written and comprehensive, making it easier to work with.
 Furthermore, spaCy is highly customizable as it enables the integration of custom models and pipelines as well as fine-tuning existing ones to some extent; it is [optimized](https://www.seaflux.tech/blogs/NLP-libraries-spaCy-NLTK-differences) for performance, seen as it is implemented in cython, so it is appropriate for processing large quantities of data.